 - What is your opinion on Apiko tech stack?
 What types of projects is it useful for?

 Apiko is a progressive company with great ambitions to run any type of web-based solutions.
 Apiko has experience working with healthcare video streaming platforms on RnD basis.
-Node.js, .Net, React.js, Angular, React Native are highly maintainable, reliable, secure and scalable technologies which might bring value to overall web-based as well as IoT-based solutions.
+Node.js, .Net, React.js, Angular, React Native are highly maintainable, reliable, secure, and scalable technologies that might bring value to overall web-based as well as IoT-based solutions.

 - How to figure out if the tech stack for a particular app development has been chosen correctly?

-- Which indicators may signal about an unsuccessful tech stack pick?
+- Which indicators may signal an unsuccessful tech stack pick?